Reputation is key to success for landlords and property managers. Studies show that 89% of renters ...

 With those three building materials, an online reputation is formed.
 But there are other systems at play that, along with paid, owned, and earned content, heavily influence how a company is seen online.
-The most important of these systems is the system of online search, closely followed by social media algorithms.
+The most important is online search, closely followed by social media algorithms.
 But before we dig in, remember that the cornerstone of a good reputation strategy is quality.
 That's why we create the Reverse Wikipedia Strategy which helps to guide practitioners of ORM with a spam-free mindset.

 As much as we like to conceive of ourselves as independent thinkers with the ability to research an issue and develop a viewpoint, our entire process of research and thinking is affected by the tools we use.

 When we’re discussing online search, we might as well not be coy about it, and just call it Google.
 When people want to learn more about something, what do they do?
 They Google it.
 You do too... admit it.